Can my church just adopt this policy?

-Click here to download a PDF file of this example
+Click here to download a Word document of this example

-All local churches are responsible for developing and implementing their own Safe Sanctuaries policy.
-While this policy is provided as a model and contains suggested content, it is your church's responsibility to develop a policy that is appropriate to your context.
+All local churches are responsible for developing and implementing their own Safe Sanctuaries policy and ensuring that policy is appropriate to their context.
+While this policy is provided as a model and contains suggested content, it is your church's responsibility to develop a policy that is appropriate for your setting.

 As part of our commitment to care for and protect the minors, defined as anyone under the age of 18, as well as the vulnerable adults among us, we commit to the following: